stevecj/carton_db.rb/README.md

 The speed of database operations is relatively good, but this is not a high performance database management system.
-See the documentation for the classes for more details about the performance of particular database operations.
+See the code documentation in the classes for more details about the performance of particular database operations.

 ## Usage